Nevada Commercial Tenant CAM Audit Rights [2026 Guide]

 The Las Vegas Boulevard corridor and its immediately adjacent commercial zones (Spring Valley, Summerlin, Henderson) contain some of the highest-foot-traffic retail in the country.
 Properties within a few miles of the Strip present specific CAM billing challenges:

 Insurance overcharges for high-security, casino-adjacent properties.
 Commercial property insurance for properties near casino complexes can include specialty riders for security infrastructure, electronic surveillance systems, and liability coverage atypical of standard retail.
-When these specialty insurance components are included in the CAM insurance line item but are not within the scope of insurance coverage your lease authorizes, they represent insurance overcharges.
+When these specialty insurance components are included in the CAM insurance line item but are not within the scope of insurance coverage your lease authorizes, they are insurance overcharges.
 Most standard NNN lease forms authorize "standard commercial property insurance" for the building, which does not typically include security infrastructure riders.
 CAMAudit's Rule 9 (Insurance Overcharge) checks whether insurance charges are within the permitted scope of your lease.

 Utility overcharges from shared infrastructure.
 Las Vegas commercial properties frequently share electrical distribution infrastructure with adjacent properties or entertainment complexes.
 When utility costs from shared metering are allocated across tenants without sub-metering or a documented allocation methodology, flat pro-rata allocation typically results in some tenants subsidizing others' higher energy usage.
 In desert climate retail properties, HVAC energy consumption varies significantly by tenant type (food service, entertainment venues, standard retail), and a flat allocation based on square footage ignores this variability.
 CAMAudit's Rule 11 (Utility Overcharge) addresses shared utility allocation errors.